redis/docs/content/develop/use/patterns/indexes/index.md

 ## Hashes and JSON indexes

-The Redis query engine provides capabilities to index and query both hash and JSON data using a variety of field types:
+The Redis query engine provides capabilities to index and query both hash and JSON keys using a variety of field types:

 * `TEXT`
 * `TAG`